Find out about how we'll be delivering our courses in 2020.

 We have a strong network of drama mentors, many of whom have taken the course themselves and are managing thriving departments.
 The course leader remains a practitioner and is supplemented by teaching from experienced experts within the field

-We also have links with National Drama, the UK’s leading professional association for drama teachers and theatre educators, and local and regional professional theatre practitioners.
+We also have links with National Drama, the UK’s leading professional association for drama teachers, SCITED (the Standing Committee in the Teaching of Educational Drama), theatre educators, and local and regional professional theatre practitioners.

 We have dedicated technical studios both within the Institute of Education and the Department of Film, Theatre and Television within the University.